-I’ve always wanted to travel solo, but I was scared to for the longest.
+Before I started traveling solo, the idea scared me.
 Maybe it was watching Taken, or the thought of having to fend for myself.

-What I know for sure is, people’s negativity made things worse.
-Which then created a gut-wrenching feeling, but luckily I wanted to push past it.
+What I know for sure is, people’s projected fears made things worse.
+Which then created a gut-wrenching feeling, but luckily, I wanted to push past that.

 I’d often see solo travelers on social media, and I admired their courage from afar.
 But something about it also gave me the confidence to do it.

-I planned a weekend getaway to Florida for my first solo trip in 2016, and while there, my instincts naturally kicked in.
-I became self-reliant.
+Tired of getting in my own way, I planned a weekend getaway to Florida for my first solo trip in 2016.
+While there my instincts naturally kicked in and I became self-reliant.

 If you’re anything like me, you’ve experienced similar doubts with solo travel.
 But you have that impulse to “just do it”.